asb9189/MPC/ring_tcp/README.md

-# Docker-Free Simulation for Secure Federated Learning
+# MPC Simulation Ring TCP

-A mininet simulation to showcase MPC with a large number of parties
+A mininet simulation to showcase MPC with a large number of parties following the ring topology with TCP

 ### Prerequisites